 In Brazil, ethanol is widely used as fuel.
 Most rental companies allow you to use ethanol instead of petrol, and it can even be mixed in the tank.
 It’s cheaper and less damaging to the environment than using petrol.
 The only downside is that a car will need more ethanol to drive the same amount of km compared to petrol.
 So you won’t be able to drive as far on a tank filled with ethanol as on a tank filled with petrol.

 If you rent a car with a small motor as we did, you’ll be fine if you fill up to the max in Poconé (the last petrol station you will come across on your way to Porto Jofre).
 We filled up here and made sure we drove fuel-efficiently.
-We had enough for the trip there and back without needing to be worried at any time.
+This way we had enough for the trip there and back without needing to be worried at any time.
 We did stay at a lodge a few kilometers before Puerto Jofre which saved us some fuel, but even if you stay in Port Jofre itself, you’ll be fine.

 Roads